Nolan Arenado Player Props: Cardinals vs. Pirates

-The St. Louis Cardinals and Nolan Arenado, who went 1-for-4 with a home run and two RBI last time in action, take on Vince Velasquez and the Pittsburgh Pirates at Busch Stadium, Thursday at 7:45 PM ET.
+On Friday, Nolan Arenado (coming off going 1-for-4) and the St. Louis Cardinals play the Pittsburgh Pirates, whose starting pitcher will be Johan Oviedo.
+First pitch is at 8:15 PM ET.

-He notched a home run while going 1-for-4 in his previous game against the Rockies.
+He had a one-hit showing in his previous game (1-for-4) against the Pirates.

 Nolan Arenado Game Info & Props vs. the Pirates